bcgov/nr-broker/docs/ops_broker_account.md

 # What is a Broker account?

-A Broker account connects your team to the projects and services you work with.
-It's the identity your applications use when they need to access secrets, deploy software, or perform other automated tasks through Broker.
+A Broker account is the identity your applications use when they need to access secrets, deploy software, or perform other automated tasks through Broker.
+Think of it like a service account or API key for your team.

-Please contact your organization's Broker administrator to have a new Broker account created or modified.
+If you need a new Broker account created or modified, contact your organization's Broker administrator.

-## How Broker accounts work
+## Why your team needs Broker accounts

+When your applications need to do things like:

+- **Access secrets** — Retrieve passwords, API keys, and other sensitive configuration from HashiCorp Vault
+- **Deploy software** — Record deployment activities so Broker can validate business rules
+- **Build software** — Record build artifacts to help validate future deployments
+- **Automate tasks** — Perform routine operations without manual intervention

-Think of a Broker account like a service account or API key for your team.
-This is different from your personal identity in Broker.
+...they use a Broker account to do it.
+This is separate from your personal login to Broker.

-When you use a Broker account, Broker knows:
+## How accounts connect to your work

+Each Broker account is linked to your team (upstream) and to projects or services (downstream).
+This connection tells Broker:

-- Which projects, services, secrets, and repositories the account can access
+- Which secrets the account can access
-- What actions the account is allowed to perform
+- What actions the account can perform
-- How to track and audit those actions

-## Broker accounts and teams

-Each Broker account is connected to upstream teams and downstream projects or services.
-The upstream teams determine the individuals that have access to the downstream objects.
+- Who on your team can manage the account

 For example, if your team has a project called "Customer Portal" with multiple services (web frontend, API backend, database), you might create separate Broker accounts for each service.
-Each account would have access only to the secrets and resources that specific service needs.
-Another popular approach is to create a single account for the project.
-Broker is very flexible in how you connect accounts.
+Each account would only have access to the secrets that specific service needs.
+Alternatively, you could create a single account for the entire project.
+Broker is flexible in how you set this up.

-## Using Broker accounts

-Your applications use Broker accounts to:
-- **Access secrets** - Get passwords, API keys, and other sensitive configuration from HashiCorp Vault
-- **Build software** - Record build activities to assist with validating business rules
-- **Deploy software** - Record deployment activities and validate business rules
-- **Automate tasks** - Perform routine operations without manual intervention
+## Keeping track of activity

-All activity performed with a Broker account is tracked in the audit log, making it easy to see what happened and when.
+Everything your applications do with a Broker account is recorded in the audit log.
+This makes it easy to see what happened, when, and which service was involved — useful for troubleshooting or compliance reviews.

-## Broker account tokens
+## Managing account tokens

-To use a Broker account, you use an account token.
-This token authorizes you to make requests on behalf of the account.
-The token must be periodically rotated to prevent stale tokens from existing forever.
+To use a Broker account, you need an account token.
+This token authorizes requests on behalf of the account and must be rotated periodically.

-Teams will be contacted to renew their token prior to expiry.

-### Managing access to tokens
+### Who can manage tokens?

-Team members with 'lead-developer' permissions can:
+Team members with "lead-developer" permissions can:
-- Generate tokens for those accounts
+- Generate new tokens for accounts
-- Revoke accounts that are no longer needed
+- Revoke tokens that are no longer needed

-The team owner should ensure there is always a team member with access to manage tokens.
-To create or manage team roles, see [Manage my team](/ops_manage_team.md).
+As a team owner, make sure there's always at least one team member who can manage tokens.
+To assign roles, see [Manage My Team](/ops_manage_team.md).

-### Generating a token
+### Getting a token

-For details on generating tokens, see [Generating tokens](/dev_account_token.md).
+For step-by-step instructions, see [Broker Account Tokens](/dev_account_token.md).

 ### Security best practices

 To keep your Broker access secure:
-- Store account tokens securely (use secret managers, not source code)
+- Store account tokens in secret managers, not in source code
 - Rotate tokens regularly or when team members leave
 - Revoke accounts that are no longer in use
-- Monitor the audit log for unexpected activity
+- Check the audit log if you see unexpected activity